 Protocol Deviations will be reported in a paper-based system using the MTN-042B Protocol Deviation Reporting Form.
 Final signed and dated protocol deviation forms will be kept with the site’s MTN-042B study essential documents [sites to specify further as needed regarding filing locations/plans].

 Only staff delegated to report protocol deviations per the MTN-042B DoD Log should sign off on final PD Forms.
-See the MTN-042B SSP for further information on reporting PDs for MTN-042B.
+See the MTN-042B SSP Manual for further information on reporting PDs for MTN-042B.

 [Sites to insert local IRB policies for reporting PDs, including type of PDs that require reporting and frequency of reports (e.g. with annual IRB renewal).
 Can also refer to IRB Communication SOP if PD reporting procedures are summarized adequately in the IRB Communication SOP.]